uutzinger/Teaching/ReadMe.md

 # Audio and Video Setup for PodCast Teaching
 The following lists low cost options for Zoom teaching with improved Audio and Video hardware.
+Also it helps to run two zoom sessions with one on a second monitor so you can see what the students see.

 ![Urs' setup](https://github.com/uutzinger/TeachingPodCast/blob/master/Setup.jpg).